DBMaestroDev/ado-examples/README.md

      - Click the **lock icon** to mark as secret
 5. Click **"Save"**

+#### Important: Variable Group Access

+**The variable group must be accessible to all pipelines in the project**, especially the dynamically generated scheduled pipelines.

+To grant access:
+1. In **Pipelines** → **Library**, click on `DBmaestro-Credentials`
+2. Click the **⋮ (three dots)** menu at the top right
+3. Select **"Open access"** to allow all pipelines in the project to use this variable group
+4. Confirm the permission change

+Without this setting, dynamically created scheduled pipelines will fail with a permission error when trying to access the variable group.

 #### Why Variable Groups?

 - **Security**: Credentials stored securely in Azure DevOps (not in YAML files)